tundish/blathnaid/app/tale.rst

 * Only guards and smiths allowed fires
 * The bats eavesdrop (listen)

-... on how the Boilermakers were so proud of the prooving of their seams, but they did not care if the flux leeched into the Gin.
+... on how the Boilermakers were so proud of the prooving of their seams, but they had no care at all that the flux leeched into the Gin.
-... or how the Locksmiths made sure there was not one key in the City would match another, yet their tumblers seize up in the rain.
+... or how the Locksmiths made sure there was not one key in the City would match another, yet the tumblers of their padlocks jammed up if you dropped them.
 ...
 And that the Cutlers were all blade and no tang, to the point that the Guards, after having been given new glaives, preferred to beat people with the handle, as it was safer for all concerned.